 "Certainly for six months, Mac.
 If something develops in the meantime with this mystery woman of yours, then I guess it would be goodbye permanently."

-Mac's expression froze for a moment as the weight of her Anneliese's words soaked into his consciousness.
+Mac's expression froze as the weight of Anneliese's words soaked into his consciousness.
 No matter how robust a male personality you have, rejection cuts deep.
 You immediately question your value as a person; you wonder if she is the last fish in the sea.
 He knew this moment could come someday, though he always thought it would be himself to cut the cord.

-"If that be the case, Anneliese, then I'll miss you more than you will ever know.
-That said, I want you to know that when you go into startup mode, I'd be happy to invest in your company.
-Sure, I don't have the money a Middle Eastern potentate might have, but every little bit helps when you're starting a company."
+"If that be the case, Anneliese, I'll miss you.
+I want you to know that I'd happily invest in your company when you go into startup mode.
+Sure, I don't have the money a Middle Eastern potentate might have, but every little bit helps when starting a company."

 "I appreciate that, Mac.
 To be honest, I'd rather stay in Chicago.
 I'll have to put my rather active libido on ice while working in an Islamic country, although the UAE is a bit more relaxed than Saudi Arabia."

-Two servers appeared with their main courses, so Mac and Anneliese set about enjoying their dinner and amiably chatting about less weighty topics.
+Two servers appeared with their main courses, so Mac and Anneliese enjoyed their dinner and amiably chatted about less weighty topics.
 Later, as they were finishing up small servings of strawberry ice cream, a restaurant customer brushed slowly by Mac and stopped at their table.
 Simultaneously, both Anneliese and Mac looked up.

-She was pretty tall, in a flower-print summer dress.
+She was tall in a flower-print summer dress.
 Short, pixie-cut red hair with a chartreuse beret framed her dazzling face.
 She glanced at Anneliese but fixed her gaze on Mac.
 He recognized her instantly; it was the Angel.

 Angel had a folded note in her hand.
 She deftly placed it on the table in front of Mac.
 Flashing a megavolt smile at Mac, she turned for the restaurant's exit.

 As she briskly strode away, Mac struggled to his feet.
-It was too late.
-She had already reached the door.
+It was too late, for she had already reached the door.
 In a second, she was out of sight.
-Mac realized that it would be hopeless to catch up with her, so he slunk back down into his seat.
+Mac realized it would be hopeless to catch up with her, so he slunk back into his seat.

-Anneliese, who with Mac watched the mystery woman exit the steakhouse and disappear, stared at Mac, her eyes wide with surprise.
+Anneliese, who watched the mystery woman exit the steakhouse and disappear, stared at Mac, her eyes wide with surprise.

 "Is that the Chicago Angel who's been on the news?"